Clayton, Joseph secure Iona’s 72-68 win over No. 10 Alabama

 Joseph made two free throws during an 11-3 run to give Iona a 59-57 advantage.
 Alabama’s Darius Miles responded with a layup, but Jolly made a 3 to put Iona back ahead 62-59 at the 4-minute mark.
 Shackelford’s 3 put Alabama ahead 54-48.

-Alabama: Will drop in next week’s rankings after a loss to an unbeaten team.
+Alabama: Will likely drop in next week’s rankings after a loss to an unbeaten team.

-Iona: A strong run through the invitational could give coach Rick Pitino another Top 25 team.
+Iona: A strong run through the invitational could give Pitino another Top 25 team.

 TRAINER’S ROOM